swank-rats/docs/in/appendix/appendix.md

 * Wait about 25-45min while the BBB will be flashed
 * Once it's done, the bank of 4 LED's to the right of the Ethernet will all stay lit up at the same time.
 You can then power down your BeagleBone Black and remove SD-Card.

-The appropriate linux-headers can be found here: [http://rcn-ee.net/deb/wheezy-armhf/v3.8.13-bone47/linux-headers-3.8.13-bone47_1.0wheezy_armhf.deb](http://rcn-ee.net/deb/wheezy-armhf/v3.8.13-bone47/linux-headers-3.8.13-bone47_1.0wheezy_armhf.deb)
+The appropriate linux-headers can be found [here](http://rcn-ee.net/deb/wheezy-armhf/v3.8.13-bone47/linux-headers-3.8.13-bone47_1.0wheezy_armhf.deb).

-Detailed information can be found here: [https://learn.adafruit.com/beaglebone-black-installing-operating-systems/overview](https://learn.adafruit.com/beaglebone-black-installing-operating-systems/overview)
+Detailed information can be found [here](https://learn.adafruit.com/beaglebone-black-installing-operating-systems/overview).